-Daegu Hyanggyo was a leading educational facility that was built at the onset of the Joseon Dynasty in 1398.
-Its purpose was to educate the sons of Korea's ruling class on Confucian virtues and the role that they had on Korean society and politics.
-The historical academy was burned during wars that plagued the region during the 16th century, and was rebuilt in 1598 at its current location, south of downtown Daegu.
-Recently renovated further in 1973, Daegu Hyanggyo is still in use today for tourists, but can frequently be seen as a beautiful wedding backdrop for marriage ceremonies.
+Daegu Hyanggyo was a leading educational facility built at the onset of the Joseon Dynasty in 1398.
+Its purpose was to educate the sons of Korea’s ruling class on Confucian virtues and the role they had on Korean society and politics.
+The historical academy has been burned during wars that plagued the region during the 16th century and rebuilt in 1598 at its current location, south of downtown Daegu.
+Recently, it has been renovated further in 1973.
+Daegu Hyanggyo is still in use today for tourists but can frequently be seen as a beautiful wedding backdrop for marriage ceremonies.

 112 Myeongnyun-ro, Jung-gu, Daegu, South Korea